Advanced Limb Reconstruction

 Located at the Royal Eye and Ear Hospital, our research works toward generating patient-specific iPSCs and developing methods to differentiate pluripotent stem cells into retinal ganglion cells (RGCs).

-Clinical Trials Research Unit, Centre for Eye Research Australia
+Clinical Trials Research Centre, Centre for Eye Research Australia

 Research Group Leader : Professor Lyndell Lim